mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 So, let us first define the Pauli matrices as sparse matrices

 ```@example xxz_ed; continued = true
+using LinearAlgebra
+using SparseArrays
+using Plots
-using LinearAlgebra, SparseArrays, Plots, ReducedBasis
+using ReducedBasis

 σx = sparse([0.0 1.0; 1.0 0.0])
 σy = sparse([0.0 -im; im 0.0])